 When you first walked into your small bedroom, it's possible that something along the lines of There's no way I'll be able to fit anything in there! popped into your head.
 Decorating a small bedroom—especially when queen beds and tons of storage needs are concerned—is not an easy task.
 But not everyone is lucky enough to be graced with sprawling sleeping quarters.
 In fact, as far as big cities go, bedrooms only seem to be getting smaller.

-So how do you work around your small space and make your layout work for you?
-We tested three very different layouts in a smallish bedroom to show you that it's possible to arrange your bedroom furniture in multiple different ways, even when your space is tiny.
+Just how do you work around your small space and make your layout work for you?
+We tested three very different designs for small bedrooms to show you that it's possible to arrange your bedroom furniture in multiple ways, even when your space is limited.
 Whether you're dead set on having a king-size bed or simply want a little desk space, we've got the layout for you.
 Roll up your sleeves because we have a feeling you'll be lifting heavy furniture in no time.

 Fit for a King